 The Republic of Angola is situated on the west coast of Africa and is bordered by the DR Congo, Zambia and Namibia.
 Southern Angola is marked by desert while the north has a humid and tropical climate.
 The cool and dry season, from May to November, is considered the best time to travel to Angola.
 The landscape consists of savannahs, grasslands and valleys with forests.
-In the heart of the country you will find highlands with numerous waterfalls that attract many rare birds.
-Along the vast coast are small villages with friendly locals, tropical palm beaches and colonial estates.
-Angola’s capital, Luanda, in the north of the country is a modern metropolis with an impressive skyline that is well worth visiting.
 Regardless of your travel plans for Angola, always take into account the risk of (tropical) diseases and mosquito bites.
 Malaria is prevalent in Angola.
-Our KLM Health Services experts gladly tell you whether you require vaccinations and provide advice on additional measures you can take to minimise health risk during your stay.
+We are happy to tell you what vaccinations you require and provide advice on additional measures you can take to minimise health risk during your stay.
 Click here to make an appointment (in Dutch) with one of our nurses.

 Angola vaccinations: the most common risks

 You may encounter diseases in Angola against which you are normally not immune.
 The right vaccinations can protect you against these diseases.
 Check out the main health risks in this country below, so you know immediately which specific vaccinations Angola requires.
 Also read our tips for travelling.
 This way you can best protect yourself against health risks from water, food, sun and insects.

 In this country Yellow Fever is prevalent.
 Vaccination is COMPULSORY FOR ALL TRAVELERS.

 In this country Chikungunya is prevalent.
 A good protection against mosquito bites in the daytime is necessary.